 The N.C.
 Cooperative Extension Service has launched a Strategic Vision and Planning Initiative that will take place over the coming months.
-This process will support and sustain Our Vision and promise to the citizens of North Carolina.
-We will continue to be the leader in experiential education and solutions in the state.
+This process will support and sustain Our Vision as we better position Extension to provide solutions that enrich the lives, land and economy of North Carolinians.

 The College of Agriculture and Life Sciences (CALS) at N.C.
 State University recently completed its strategic planning process (visit the CALS Strategic Plan 2013 page).
 Many of the college’s goals were directly tied to the great work being done by our Extension professionals here at N.C.
 State.

-However, we are also seizing an opportunity to be proactive in addressing the long-term needs of North Carolina.
+We are seizing an opportunity to be proactive in addressing the long-term needs of North Carolina.
 Extension turns 100 years old in 2014; it’s an ideal time not only to celebrate our successes, but also to review how we operate and evolve for the future.

-To meet the opportunities that lie before us as we start our next century, we must review our programs and develop a prioritization plan that will align our financial, human and research resources with our highest priority programs.
+To meet the opportunities that lie before us, and to continue fulfilling the needs of our clients across the state as we start our next century, we must review our programs and develop a strategic plan that will align our financial, human and research resources with our highest priority programs and strengths.
 This process will be inclusive and transparent, but we need your help.